writetome51/typescript-base-class/README.md

 protected   _returnThis_after(voidExpression: any) : this
-    // Executes voidExpression and returns this.
+    // voidExpression is executed, then function returns this.
     // Even if voidExpression returns something, the returned data isn't used.

 protected   _runMethod_and_returnThis(